 Opening Files

-Most of the time, you will edit an existing image instead of creating a new one.
-Photoshop allows you to open different image files, such as JPEG, PNG, and PSD.
+Most of the time, you will edit an existing image instead of creating a blank document.
+Photoshop supports various file formats like JPEG, PNG, and PSD.

 If Photoshop is not open, you can right-click an image on your computer.
 Select Open With > Adobe Photoshop.